CHEWCHEWW/react-web-editor/README.md

     );
 ```
 ### Text Editor Block

-  - What is?
   <p></p>
-  The Text Editor Component is a block component.
-This component is a simple rich text editor.
-Basically, you can type a text.
-Another feature is text styler. settings window is built in this component.
-It makes you can change style by using settings window.
+  The Text Editor Component(TEC) is a block component.
+This component has a simple rich text editor features.
+  TEC has two functions.
+It enables you to type and change the style of it using the settings window.
   <p></p>
-  If you hover your cursor to this compoenent, then two tabs appear on the screen.
-The First tab is a drag handler.
-It helps you change component's location.
-The Second tab is a Setting window handler.
-If you put your cursor to second tab, this window will appears on the screen.
+  Two tabs will appear on the screen when you hover a cursor on the component.
+It helps you change a location of components.
+The second tab is the Settings window handler.
+The window will appear on the screen when you click the second tab.
-  <p></p>

   - Props
 ```